 - Any other conduct that creates an intimidating, offensive or hostile environment

-At all times, the Federation will be respectful of its duty of confidentiality throughout any complaints process, and shall comply with its statutory obligations under the Personal Information Protection and Electronic Documents Act.
+At all times, the Federation will be respectful of its duty of confidentiality throughout any complaints process and shall comply with its statutory obligations under the Personal Information Protection and Electronic Documents Act.

-Where a Member, Affiliate or Participant is found, pursuant to the Complaints Investigation Procedure, to have engaged in Sanctionable Conduct, the Federation may impose any one (or more) of the following sanctions:
+Where a Member, Affiliate Member or Participant is found, pursuant to the Complaints Investigation Procedure, to have engaged in Sanctionable Conduct, the Federation may impose any one (or more) of the following sanctions:

 - Verbal or written warning or reprimand;

-- Suspension of Participant, Member or Affiliate from a specific portion of a Federation Activity without reimbursement;
+- Suspension of Participant, Member or Affiliate Member from a specific portion of a Federation Activity without reimbursement;

 - Requirement to undergo training, education, policy review or to acknowledge wrongdoing in to address the specific nature of the Sanctionable Conduct.

 Where a Non-Participant accompanies a Participant to a Federation Activity and engages in Sanctionable Conduct, the Non-Participant may be immediately expelled from the Federation Activity.
-In appropriate circumstances, the Participant may also be expelled from the Federation Activity and/or may be subject to other sanctions as set out above.
+In appropriate circumstances, the accompanying Participant may also be expelled from the Federation Activity and/or may be subject to other sanctions as set out above.

 Any determination as to the appropriate sanction will be on the basis of the severity of the conduct and will be at the Federation’s sole discretion.
 The purpose of any sanction will be aimed at correcting the Sanctionable Conduct and ensuring a safe, respectful and collegial environment on a going forward basis.
 The Federation has no authority to impose monetary sanctions of any kind.
-The Federation has no obligation to provide any reparations to the Complainant or any third party in connection with the Complaint.

 Download the Code of conduct (PDF).